-- The materials do not provide guidance or direction to respond to student needs though they do have documents that display student data on processing standards..
-The Assessment Matrix includes each of the 14 TEKS; however, the materials do not include guidance on how to use the data that is made visible by this assessment matrix when identifying and responding to students' needs. - The Teacher Program Guide includes a section on how the assessment tools work and what information results.
-This section states, "How to use the tools - review the written content in this teacher guide and watch each of the videos available online below..."
+- The materials provide the teacher with an Assessment Matrix that can be used to record student performance data for each of the TEKS addressed in the materials.
+The Assessment Matrix includes each of the TEKS; however, the materials do not include guidance on how to use the data that is made visible by this assessment matrix when identifying and responding to students' needs. - The Teacher Program Guide includes a section on how the assessment tools work and what information results.
+This section states, "How to use the tools review the written content in this teacher guide and watch each of the videos available online below..."
 While the materials list a video for "How to create and use the assessment matrix and report card," this video is not available.
 The materials do not include guidance on how to use the data that is made visible by this assessment matrix when identifying and responding to students' needs. - There are some connections in lessons on how to generally respond to assessment data with general suggestions given on how to meet the needs of big student groups through the "How to Help RTI Students" section.
 For example, in Biology 5A, teachers have recommendations for RTI, EL, and Special Education students under the respective section titles.
 Guidance for RTI students includes, "Students may need to review earlier grade content, and teachers can assign one of the K-8 Intervention Focus Tutorials, which can be found in the Online Library-Intervention Focus Tutorial.
 Choose G8 TEKS 13A," then lists the previous grade-level standard description.
 Teachers can assign level 1 questions for TEKS 5A to students using the Online Library Assessment Generator.
-However, the materials do not specifically provide guidance and direction based on the students' individual needs based on assessment criteria.
+However, the materials do not specifically provide guidance and direction based on the student's individual needs based on assessment criteria. - Additionally, benchmark assessments provide a rationale to guide teachers in responding to students' incorrect responses.
+For example, the "Benchmark & Assessment Tests" question on 10A provides the question, "Which of the following factors would not lead to the leveling of population growth?"
+Then, it provides the rationale behind each incorrect answer.
+For instance, "Predators" is an incorrect response because "Predators in a population would prevent exponential growth by reducing numbers when predated."